 Have you ever taken a moment to consider what your reputation is as a landlord?
 How would your tenant’s describe you?
-Sure, we can all assume our tenants may bad mouth us.
-But have you ever considered that they say you are “easy” or a “pushover”.
-A reputation as an easy landlord to manipulate can be as awful for your business as one that is lazy or doesn’t do anything.
+We usually assume our tenant have negative things to say about us.
+We usually think they are going to say we’re mean, not accommodating or that we never do anything right.
+Have you ever considered that they may say you are “easy” or a “pushover”?
+A reputation as an easy landlord to manipulate can be more detrimental for your business than the standard negative tenant characterizations.

-If it’s a duplex, they may talk to their neighbor.
-Worse yet, they tell their friend they know a place they can rent and bend the rules without much consequence.
+We think the nightmare stops with just our tenants talking to each other.
+But it doesn’t.
+Jason tells a friend who wants to get a dog he should move to your property and get one after move-in because you don’t enforce it after move-in.
+They tell their friends they know a place they can rent and bend the rules without much consequence.
 Next thing you know, you may not have a vacancy problem but you have other problems.
-Constantly late rent, rules broken, etc. This epidemic is just as debilitating as a reputation as a bad landlord.
+Constantly late rent, broken rules, meaningless lease clauses, etc. This epidemic is just as debilitating as a reputation as a bad landlord.

 Owner Brio Properties & CRC Investments